LuanRT/YouTube.js/README.md

 <!-- ABOUT THE PROJECT -->
 ## About

-Innertube is an API used across all YouTube clients, it was created [to simplify](https://gizmodo.com/how-project-innertube-helped-pull-youtube-out-of-the-gu-1704946491) the internal structure of the platform in a way that updates, tweaks, and experiments can be easily made.
-This library handles all the low-level communication with Innertube, providing a simple and efficient way to interact with YouTube programmatically.
+Innertube is an API used across all YouTube clients, it was created [to simplify][gizmodo] the internal structure of the platform in a way that updates, tweaks, and experiments can be easily made.
+This library handles all the low-level communication with Innertube, providing a simple, fast, and efficient way to interact with YouTube programmatically.

-And huge thanks to [@gatecrasher777](https://github.com/gatecrasher777/ytcog) for his research on the workings of the Innertube API!
+And huge thanks to [@gatecrasher777][gatecrasher] for his research on the workings of the Innertube API!

 ### Features